Key Quote

 WITCHCRAFT & WOMEN

 In the 16th and 17th centuries, the witch trials were at their peak.
-The association of female sexuality with witchcraft reflected deep patriarchal anxieties about women's power.
+The association of female sexuality with witchcraftwitchcraft — The practice of magic; historically used to persecute women reflected deep patriarchal anxieties about women's power.
 Claudio's language draws on this cultural fear — positioning beautiful women as dangerous forces that must be controlled or destroyed.

 LOVE & JEALOUSY

 Claudio speaks this line after briefly believing Don Pedro has stolen Hero for himself.
-His immediate leap to jealousy and blame reveals that his love is built on possession rather than trust.
+His immediate leap to jealousy and blame reveals that his love is built on possessionpossession — The state of owning or controlling something or someone rather than trust.
 Shakespeare suggests that conventional courtship — based on appearance rather than knowledge — produces relationships that are inherently fragile and vulnerable to suspicion.

 Key Words